Uniform Stability of Oscillatory Shocks for KdV-Burgers Equation: Abstract

 \section{Abstract}

-In this paper, we study the viscous-dispersive shock profile with infinite oscillations of the Korteweg--de Vries--Burgers (KdVB) equation.
-First, we establish detail structures of the shock wave, including the rate at which the local extrema converge to the left end state towards the left far field.
-Then, by exploiting the structural properties of the shock, we show the \(L^2\) contraction property of the shock profile under arbitrarily large perturbations, up to a time-dependent shift.
-This result implies both time-asymptotic stability and uniform stability with respect to the viscosity and dispersion coefficients.
-This uniformity yields zero viscosity-dispersion limits, on which Riemann shocks are orbitally stable.
+We study viscous-dispersive shock waves with infinite oscillations of the Korteweg--de Vries--Burgers (KdVB) equation.
+First, we establish detail structures of the shock waves, including the rates at which the local extrema converge to the left end state towards the left far field.
+Then, by exploiting the structural properties of the shocks, we show the \(L^2\)-contraction property of the shock profiles under arbitrarily large perturbations, up to time-dependent shifts.
+This property implies both time-asymptotic stability and uniform stability with respect to the viscosity and dispersion coefficients.
+This uniformity yields the existence of zero viscosity-dispersion limits, on which Riemann shocks are orbitally stable.

 \subjclass{35B35; 35Q53; 35L67; 76L05}